aptech/docs/docs/CR-erferfc.rst

     y = erf(x);
     yc = erfc(x);

-    //The '~' operator performs horizontal concatenation
+    // The '~' operator performs horizontal concatenation
-    //and causes this print statement to format 'x',
+    // and causes this print statement to format 'x',
     //'y' and 'yc' as if they were one 2x9 matrix rather
-    //than 3 2x3 matrices
+    // than 3 2x3 matrices
-    //This does not change the variable values, only
+    // This does not change the variable values, only
-    //their appearance for this print statement
+    // their appearance for this print statement print x~y~yc;
-    print x~y~yc;

 produces the following output: